-In simple terms, honing is a type of advanced grinding process.
-Although grinding and honing do differ in many respects, the objective of both processes is to achieve dimensional accuracy and a generally fine surface finish.
-Grinding usually involves an abrasive wheel moving at relatively high speeds normally along a line contact and this can result in a high impact shock to the metal with resultant surface finish implications.
-Honing uses a different approach making it more suitable for finer surface finishes and dimensional accuracy when dealing with cylinder bores.
+Honing is similar to grinding as the aim of both processes is to achieve dimensional accuracy and a fine surface finish.
+Grinding involves an abrasive wheel moving at relatively high speeds normally in a side-to-side motion.
+This can result in a high impact shock to the metal, not always ideal for some types of surface finish.
+Honing uses a different approach making it more suitable for finer surface finishes, providing greater dimensional accuracy.

 The advantages of honing over a more conventional grinding process are: